ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : char = 'c'
 ```

-Arrays are mutable, meaning they can't be extended or shortened, but each component value may be updated.
+Arrays are mutable, meaning they can't be extended or shortened, but each element may be updated.
 ```ocaml
 # let a = [| 'a'; 'b'; 'c'; 'd' |];;
 val a : char array = [|'a'; 'b'; 'c'; 'd'|]